 I am a high school Junior and programmer from Silicon Valley.
-On FRC Team 100, I specialize in Robot Controls and front end programming.
+On FRC Team 100, I specialize in Robot Control Systems and front end programming.
 I also am on team leadership and have been recognized for my contributions to Team 100 and FIRST robotics.

 FRC and VEX Robotics